 Rotate View With the Mouse in Three.js

 This example uses “OrbitControls” in three.js to rotate the camera around an object.
-It’s based off of the example: http://threejs.org/examples/#misc_controls_orbit on the three.js website.
+It’s based off of the example: https://threejs.org/examples/#misc_controls_orbit on the three.js website.
 We’ve just added a textured cube that’s been imported from Blender.
 You can take a look at importing a model from Blender then adding a texture here.
 Note that adding this ability is quite simple because three.js comes with a library that takes care of all the ground work.
 Here is the full source code for the .js file:

 if ( !
 Detector.webgl ) Detector.addGetWebGLMessage();